anachioca/WebDev-OnlineStore/README.md

 Run `python3 server.py` in the same directory as the project's folders are.
 Type `http://localhost:8080/` on your browser to access our main page.

 ## Problems:
- We had some problems to implemet a single navbar html file and use it in all the other pages, and now (2nd milestone) we are able to do this by using javascipt.
+ We had some problems to implement a single navbar html file and use it in all the other pages, and now (2nd milestone) we are able to do this by using javascipt.

 ## Comments: